Frequently Asked Questions

 - Spay and neuter your companion animals

-- Support spay/neuter laws
+- Support spay/neuter laws and strong anti-puppy mill legislation

 - Adopt shelter animals